 Here are a few strategies to beat the heat and keep your guests focused on having a good time:

 1. Water, Water Everywhere

-It seems basic, but having plenty of ice water (pitchers, bottled water in a cooler, water fountain) at your gathering is so crucial for entertaining on hot days.
+It seems basic, but having plenty of ice water with pitchers, bottled water in the perfect cooler, or a even nearby water fountain at your gathering is so crucial for entertaining on hot days.
 And your guests will likely need more than usual!
 Whatever amount of ice and water you usually bring, I recommend doubling it, especially if you will serve alcohol or iced coffee, or other dehydrating beverages.
 If you have an unused cooler lying around, bringing an extra bag of ice is never a bad idea—estimate 1-2 pounds of ice per person, and when in doubt, round up the amount of ice.

 2. It’s Only 100 Degrees in the Shade

 The type and amount of shade will obviously depend on your venue—a backyard patio is very different from a picnic in the woods—but when doing your early planning for any summer gathering, make sure there is a non-zero amount of shade.
 Whether it’s a picnic pavilion, an umbrella over a table, or even a stand-alone instant canopy shelter, make sure to provide at least some shade to help keep your guests comfortable.
 In an ideal world, seating will also be available in the shaded area for at least some guests who desperately need to cool off.

 Again, your options for this will depend heavily on the venue, but if it’s appropriate, consider bringing electric fans or personal paper fans (also a great party favor option), or otherwise configuring the party space so that air can flow through somewhere.
 Hot weather can feel even more stifling if there is no breeze.